IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumesnapshotclass.md

     **Note:** For IBM DS8000® family, the maximum prefix length is five characters.<br/>The maximum prefix length for other systems is 20 characters.<br/>For storage systems that use Spectrum Virtualize, the `CSI` prefix is added as default if not specified by the user.

 - The `virt_snap_func` parameter is optional but necessary in Spectrum Virtualize storage systems if using the Snapshot function.
-To enable the Snapshot function, set the value to _true_.
-The default value is _false_.
-If the value is `false` the snapshot will use the FlashCopy function.
+To enable the Snapshot function, set the value to _"true"_.
+The default value is _"false"_.
+If the value is `"false"` the snapshot will use the FlashCopy function.

 - To create a stretched snapshot on SAN Volume Controller storage systems, put a colon (:) between the two pools within the `pool` value.
 For example: